top of page

 Colour Space Transform settings in a DaVinci video editing software, showing options for input and output colour space

-Now you have completed the process of colour transforming your C LOG Footage in DaVinci Resolve, you are ready to grade!
+Now you have completed the process of colour transforming your C LOG Footage in DaVinci Resolve, you are ready to colour grade!
 We would recommend making your Node 2 an exposure Node and name this 'Exposure' and then Node 3 your colour and Saturation Node.
 As you become a more proficient colour grading expert, you will start adding more nodes to your colour grading window and

 We hope that you have found this colour grading blog post helpful, please subscribe for more colour Grading and Content Creation Blog posts.
 Happy Grading!